sipeed/sipeed_wiki/docs/hardware/en/maixzero/sense/start.md

 ### audio_recording.uf2

-Burn this demo to M0sense, the 16bit pcm format data of onboard microphone is printed by serial port.
+Burn this demo to M0sense, the 16bit pcm format data of the onboard microphone is printed by serial port.

 ![audio_recording](./../../../zh/maixzero/sense/assets/start/audio_recording.gif)